It is important to measure the impact stop and search has on communities and individuals as we recognise that stop and search is an intrusive power.

 To ensure accountability, comprehensive monthly stop and search data is published.

 Gwent Police believes that stop and search powers should be used with the support and understanding of all communities and that this support is developed by ensuring that all members of the public are treated with dignity and respect at all times, and most particularly when being stopped and searched.

-The Best Use of Stop and Search Scheme requires Forces to have a community complaints trigger in place, particularly where there are a large number of complaints relating to stop and search.
-Where the trigger is reached, Forces are required to explain their use of their stop and search powers to community groups.
+The Best Use of Stop and Search (BUSS) scheme requires forces to have a community complaints trigger in place, particularly where there are a large number of complaints relating to stop and search.
+Where the trigger is reached, forces are required to explain their use of their stop and search powers to community groups.

 Code of Ethics